-We Agree with the need for national direction around restrictions on development and agree with the need to look at how the RMA provides for managed retreat.
+We agree with the need for national direction around restrictions on development and agree with the need to look at how the RMA provides for managed retreat.

 Adaptation is likely to require councils to be flexible in their responses (ie certain adaptive measures might be needed sooner than expected, or might need to change depending on the scale of climate change impacts), so there is a need to build some flexibility into the RMA to enable councils to be adaptive to change.
 In addition, there is no established national policy framework that outlines funding mechanisms for tackling the costs of adaptive measures.
-This can impede the decision-making process, particularly when communities are being faced with tough decisions, report identified that it would be helpful if the factual basis underpinning local judgements about the scale of natural hazards was more uniformly agreed and accepted, particularly where susceptibility to hazards is national or affects more than one local authority jurisdiction (eg sea level rise).
-The report also identified that where the susceptibility of a hazard is variable (as with flood hazards) there should be an agreed and consistently applied methodology for determining susceptibility.
+This can impede the decision-making process, particularly when communities are being faced with tough decisions.

+A recent report prepared by local government on the challenges it faces in building community resilience, identifies that one issue is the variation of underlying information that informs analysis/ decision-making.
+The report identified that it would be helpful if the factual basis underpinning local judgements about the scale of natural hazards was more uniformly agreed and accepted, particularly where susceptibility to hazards is national or affects more than one local authority jurisdiction (eg sea level rise).
+The report also identified that, where the susceptibility of a hazard is variable (as with flood hazards), there should be an agreed and consistently applied methodology for determining susceptibility.
 Broadly, the issue is that in the absence of mandated core data (as methodology inputs) and methodologies councils can be reluctant to take a position on risk, favouring further research over meaningful action to reduce risk.
-The report recommends that a national position on key hazard-specific risk assessment input data (ie scale and likelihood) and/or methodologies for determining scale and likelihood of hazard at the local level be adopted (with the risk assessment and response left to individual local authorities).
+The report recommends that a national position on key hazardspecific risk assessment input data (ie scale and likelihood) and/or methodologies for determining scale and likelihood of hazard at the local level be adopted (with the risk assessment and response left to individual local authorities).

 Priorities for advancing this proposal are nationally agreed and applicable sea level rise projection(s); a flood prediction modelling methodology; and levels of loss-of-life risk that warrant, and determine the extent of intervention (ie what should be regarded as intolerable/tolerable/acceptable loss of life risk).
 These should be suitable for RMA planning purposes.
-The recommendation was that to give legal authority to the 'standards' proposed they should ultimately be issued as an NES.
+The recommendation was that to give legal authority to the "standards" proposed they should ultimately be issued as an NES.